-- Use device configuration templates to perform initial configuration for multiple devices simultaneously. - Use device configuration templates to make changes to the configuration for multiple devices simultaneously. - Schedule maintenance and downtime for multiple devices simultaneously. - Suppress events on multiple devices simultaneously. - Include the device group in an automation policy.
+- Use device configuration templates to perform initial configuration for multiple devices simultaneously. - Use device configuration templates to make changes to the configuration for multiple devices simultaneously. - In the [Views] tab, view each device group and the sub-groups and devices within each device group. - Schedule maintenance and downtime for multiple devices simultaneously. - Suppress events on multiple devices simultaneously. - Include the device group in an automation policy.
 An automation policy allows you to trigger an automatic action if specified criteria are met on all the devices in the device group.